Sparse regular random graphs: Spectral density and eigenvectors: Appendix: Eigenvalues and eigenvectors of regular trees

 To prove conclusion (i), note that when $\zeta=0$ (i.e., the tree has only the root vertex), the equality is trivially true.
 We proceed by induction.
 Suppose the equality is true until depth $\zeta-1$.
-Consider a tree of depth $\zeta$ and label the adjacency $H$ matrix as above.
-Thus \eq z-\frac{1}{\sqrt{d-1}}H = . \en Here $u$ is the column vector representing the children of the root.
-Notice that $u$ is $(d-1)^{-1/2}$ exactly at the $(d-1)$ coordinates which are the last elements in each of the block matrices $H_1, \ldots, H_{d-1}$ and zero elsewhere.
+Consider a tree of depth $\zeta$, and label the adjacency $H$ matrix as above.
+Thus

+Here $u$ is the column vector representing the children of the root.
+Notice that $u$ is $(d-1)^{-1/2}$ exactly at the $(d-1)$ coordinates which are the last elements in each of the block matrices $H_1, \ldots , H_{d-1}$ and zero elsewhere.
 The vector $u'$ is the transpose of $u$.

-We now use the following well-known formula of determinant of block matrices (akin to \eqref{invform1}):
+We now use the following well-known formula of determinant of block matrices [akin to (\ref{invform1})]:

-We apply this to the matrix $z - (d-1)^{-1/2} H$ treating the the final element $[z]$ as one block: Note that, by our labeling, in this case $A$ is a diagonal block matrix, and hence its determinant is a product of the determinants of the individual blocks which are all the same and equal to $\Delta(z;\zeta-1)$.
+We apply this to the matrix $z - (d-1)^{-1/2} H$ treating the the final element~$[z]$ as one block: note that, by our labeling, in this case $A$ is a diagonal block matrix, and hence its determinant is a product of the determinants of the individual blocks which are all the same and equal to $\Delta (z;\zeta-1)$.
 Thus we get

-As shown in Section \ref{local1}, the quantity
+As shown in Section~\ref{local1}, the quantity

 Here $U_n$ is the Chebyshev polynomial of the second kind.
-Note the reversal of sign from Section \ref{local1} which is due to current reversal of sign from the resolvent matrix.
+Note the reversal of sign from Section~\ref{local1} which is due to current reversal of sign from the resolvent matrix.

 Hence

 The last term can be verified from the initial conditions of the Chebyshev polynomials.

 Simplifying a bit more, we get